itsmingjie/claps/README.md

 # Snap

+Repo Archived.
+New version is written in Node.js: https://github.com/executebig/snaps

 Medium's "Claps", but self-hosted as-a-service.
 Code is not factored well... made at a hackathon.
 Will update in the coming weeks!

 # API